-- 1. BLACK BAR appears on upper half of display. - A. Turn instrument OFF with switch at rear of instrument. - B. Wait one (1) second and turn instrument ON. - C. If dark bar remains: - 1.
-Turn instrument OFF with switch at rear of instrument. - 2.
-Contact your DataMaster Supervisor for corrective action. - 2.
-INCORRECT TIME appears in upper right comer of display. - Contact DataMaster Supervisor for corrective action. - 3.
-INCORRECT DATE appears in upper left comer of display. - Contact DataMaster Supervisor for corrective action. - 4.
-KEYBOARD does not function. - A. Disconnect keyboard from rear of instrument. - B. Reconnect keyboard into terminal marked KEYBOARD at rear of instrument. - C. If keyboard still does not function - D. Take instrument out of service.
-Contact DataMaster Supervisor for corrective action. - 5.
-"NOT SET UP" default options not located in instrument. - Take instrument out of service.
-Contact DataMaster Supervisor for corrective action. - 6.
-"SYSTEM WON'T ZERO" message appears when instrument is unable to zero. - A. Remove mouthpiece from breath tube. - B. Open windows or use fan to draw fresh air into room. - C. Start testing procedure again. - D. If "SYSTEM WON'T ZERO" message remains - 1) Place fresh mouthpiece on breath tube. - 2) Alternately blow into and suck back strongly and rapidly on breath tube 5-6 times. - 3) Start testing procedure again.
+- 1. BLACK BAR appears on upper half of display. - A. (1) Turn instrument OFF by turning off switch at rear of instrument. - (2) Wait 2-3 seconds and turn instrument ON again.

+B. If dark bar remains

+- (1) Turn instrument OFF by turning off switch at rear of instrument. - (2) Contact Regional Supervisor for corrective action. - 2.
+INCORRECT TIME appears in upper right corner of display.

+A. (1) Contact Regional Supervisor for corrective action.

+3. INCORRECT DATE appears in upper left corner of display.

+A. (1) Contact Regional Supervisor for corrective action.

+4. KEYBOARD does not function.

+- (1) Disconnect keyboard from rear of instrument. - (2) Reconnect keyboard into appropriate terminal at rear of instrument. - B. If keyboard still-does not function - (1) Take instrument out of service.
+Contact Regional Supervisor for corrective action.5.
+"NOT SET UP" default options not located in instrument.

+(1) Take instrument out of service.
+Contact Regional Supervisor for corrective action.

+- 6. "SYSTEM WON'T ZERO" message appears when instrument is unable to zero.

+- A. (1) Remove mouthpiece from breath tube.

+- (2) Open windows or use fan to draw fresh air into room.

+- (3) Start testing procedure again.

+- B. If "SYSTEM WON'T ZERO" message remains

+- (1) Place fresh mouthpiece on breath tube.

+- (2) Alternately blow into and suck back strongly and rapidly on breath tube 5-6 times.

+- (3) Start testing procedure again.

+- C. If "SYSTEM WON'T ZERO" message remains

+- (1) Take instrument out of service.
+Contact Regional Supervisor for corrective action.

+- 7. "PLEASE BLOW" flashes but instrument does not take sample

+- A. (1) Remove mouthpiece from breath tube and replace with a new mouthpiece.

+- (2) Have subject provide breath sample again.

+- B. If "PLEASE BLOW" error remains

+- (1) Turn instrument OFF for one minute

+- (2) Turn instrument ON and wait for "READY PUSH RUN" to appear on display panel.

+- (3) Start testing procedure again

+- If "PLEASE BLOW" error remains

-E. If "SYSTEM WON'T ZERO" message remains take instrument out of service.
-Contact DataMaster Supervisor for corrective action.
+(1) Take instrument out of service.
+Contact Regional Supervisor for corrective action.